arizonaCameraLab/papers/Snapshot3DandTextureImagingwithStructuredIllumination/Projector-Camera-Control-System/README.md

 When **Gray code** is selected as the pattern type, the GUI provides a **Generate Pattern** button that allows users to synthesize Gray-code patterns with specific design options, including:

-* enabling **Gray-code step / effective pixel binning**, which reduces the highest spatial frequency of the pattern sequence to better match the resolution of the camera–projector system;
+* enabling **Gray-code step / effective pixel binning**, which reduces the highest spatial frequency of the pattern;
-* enabling **shifted bit-0 Gray-code variants**, which improve robustness under projector defocus and limited optical modulation transfer.
+* enabling **shifted bit-0 Gray-code variants**, which are used to create a synthetic higher-frequency pattern.

-The shifted bit-0 approach works by projecting two low-frequency Gray-code patterns with a small spatial offset in the least significant bit and computing their difference to recover a higher-frequency effective pattern.
+The shifted bit-0 approach works by projecting two low-frequency Gray-code patterns with a small spatial offset in the least significant bit and computing their difference to create a synthetic higher-frequency pattern.
 This strategy mitigates spatial aliasing caused by projector optics and maintains reliable decoding accuracy under pixel binning or reduced projector optical performance.

 ---